Sj-Amani/setup_my_pc_for_my_work/README.md

   ```
 </details>

-- **Service:** When the rmc-tugbot is updated the `systemctl` service should be restarted in order to reflect the latest changes.
+- **[NOT ready yet] Service:** When the rmc-tugbot is updated the `systemctl` service should be restarted in order to reflect the latest changes.
 ```
 sudo systemctl restart rmc_tugbot.service
 ```
-- **Monitoring:** The standard installation of the rmc-tugbot uses a standard `systemctl` installation and as such uses the standard `journalctl` log.
+- **[NOT ready yet] Monitoring:** The standard installation of the rmc-tugbot uses a standard `systemctl` installation and as such uses the standard `journalctl` log.
 ```
 sudo journalctl -u rmc_tugbot.service -f --all| ccze -A
 ```